“Is your PC feeling sluggish lately?”

 “Startup takes forever, and even opening a browser is painfully slow.”

-In this article, we’ll walk you through step-by-step methods to clean and optimize your Windows PC—even if you’re not tech-savvy.
+In this article, we’ll walk through step-by-step methods to clean and optimize your Windows PC—even if you’re not tech-savvy.

 Common Symptoms of a Cluttered PC